haroon-sheikh/cucumber-appium-ruby-example/README.md

     bundle exec cucumber -r features -p android_jenkins_rerun2 @rerun2.txt

 ### Starting Appium Server from within the framework

-Prerequisite: Command line version of appium must be installed.
+* Command line version of appium must be installed.

 This may come in useful for running the tests from a CI Server, if you don't want to have to start and stop the appium server as a separate task.